angelhumano/data_visualization_class_project/README.md

 ## Data visualization class project :mag:
 By Gabriel Fernandez <br>
-Fall 2022
+Fall 2022 (Updated: Sept.
+2023)

 ### Project bites :chocolate_bar:

-**Brief**: Our project centers on comprehending the drivers of global migration, with a specific emphasis on World Development Indicators (WDI).
+**Brief**: Our project centered on comprehending the drivers of global migration, with a specific emphasis on World Development Indicators (WDI).
 Our objective was to unearth insights and convey them through impactful visualizations.

 **Key insights**: Notable findings include a reciprocal migrant flow between Mexico and the USA, the USA remaining a primary destination, and the role of violent conflict in driving migration.